Raghulsankar/Bcs-Academy-Training/Day-9/day9Notes.md

 1. for...loop
 2. for...of (less complex also less controls)
-3. for...in (most complex also more controls)
+3. for...in (most complex also more controls) // incase you should collect index value means use this loop

 > for...of only used for dont need index value means use for..of method.